 Companies in the construction sector that lag on their employee induction process should understand the various benefits that it offers.
 That way, they can capitalise.

 Initial experience that an employee has about your company is vital.
 It shapes how workers perceive their stay in the organisation.

 How you handle employees during the induction process will determine if they stick with you or not.

-A construction or engineering company can use onboarding to set up the foundation on which employees will develop their careers.
+A construction or engineering company can use employee onboarding software to accelerate the set up of the company’s foundation.
+In which, employees will develop their careers.

 Workers should have the fundamental basics of the duties that they are supposed to carry out.
 Additionally, they must know the company culture to make it easy to them to acclimate.

 All these elements contribute to a strong foundation that will give an employer confidence.

 The construction sector has many health and safety requirements that employees have to meet.
 For instance, in the case when bringing in new people for a project.
 A supervisor or project leader must ensure that each member is up to date on the latest safety standards.